maskarade/Android-Orma/README.md

 NOTE: Kotlin APT support, a.k.a. _kapt_, is **not stable**.
 Don't ask me for kapt problems.

-### Is there a real-world example that uses Orma?
+### Who uses Orma?

+Here is a list of open-source Androdi apps using Orma which are released to Google Play:

 * [gfx/Android-Helium](https://github.com/gfx/Android-Helium)
 * [konifar/droidkaigi2016](https://github.com/konifar/droidkaigi2016)

-They are open-source Android apps which use Orma, and are released to Google Play.
+Here is a list of apps using Orma which are proprietary and released to Google Play:

-### Who uses Orma in production?

-As far as I know, those Android apps use Orma:

 * [Cookpad (ja)](https://play.google.com/store/apps/details?id=com.cookpad.android.activities)
 * [Abema TV (ja)](https://play.google.com/store/apps/details?id=tv.abema)

-Tell me if you use Orma!
+Tell me if your projects use Orma!

 ## Support